chinesebear/GAMA/README.md

 ### Word2Vec Embedding Model

 We use the `word2vec-google-news-300` model from Gensim to obtain word embeddings and perform vector-based semantic analysis:
+For more details, please refer to the [hugging face](https://huggingface.co/fse/word2vec-google-news-300)

 ```python
 import gensim.downloader as api